BMustafa97/BMustafa97/README.md

 # Hello, tis Bilal!

-and I am a DevOps Engineer who had a change in heart from studying Theology and Philosophy.
+and I am a DevOps Engineer who enjoys creating a variety of tools that are useful for others like me!

 What is in this GitHub account?